RaghavaAlajangi/DCscope/docs/sec_devs.rst

 to work (If you have a better solution, please let us know.): https://github.com/qt-creator/qt-creator/releases/tag/v8.0.2

-The .ui files are loaded directly into Shape-Out and are not (as it is shown in many tutorials) converted to .py files and added to git versioning.
+The .ui files are loaded directly into DCscope and are not (as it is shown in many tutorials) converted to .py files and added to git versioning.
-If this annoys you, because it makes your development experience (e.g. code completion) unbearable: Feel free to scratch that itch and migrate Shape-Out to the .py-style scheme.
+If this annoys you, because it makes your development experience (e.g. code completion) unbearable: Feel free to scratch that itch and migrate DCscope to the .py-style scheme.
 The only requirements for that to be merged are:

 - put all .ui files in a directory called `ui` in the root of the repository